zio/zio/docs/datatypes/stream/index.md

 So ZIO stream gives us the benefits of back-pressuring, but in a cleaner conceptual model that is very efficient and does not require all these levels of buffering.

-7. **Processing Infinite Data using Finite Memory** — Streams let us work on infinite data in a finite amount of memory.
+### 8. Infinite Data using Finite Memory

+Streams let us work on infinite data in a finite amount of memory.
 When we are writing streaming logic, we don't have to worry about how much data we are ultimately going to be processed.

 That is because we are just building a workflow, a description of the processing.
 We are not manually loading up everything into memory, into a list, and then doing our processing on a list.
 That doesn't work very well because we can only fit a finite amount of memory into our computer at one time.